 Tip

-- Ensure you maintain some tension in your abs and don’t allow your lower back to arch excessively.
+- Ensure you maintain some tension in your abs, and donโt allow your lower back to arch excessively.

-2. Cable Decline Bench Press
+2. Cable Decline Press

-How To Do Cable Decline Bench Press
+How To Do

 - Set a Decline bench at a 30-degree angle.
 Lie on the bench with your feet flat on the foot pad or the roller.